What Does Potassium Do for Your Body?

 Common Signs and Symptoms of Low Potassium Levels: They include fatigue, muscular weakness or/and cramps, and irregular heartbeats; all arising from states of hypokalemia.
 Other manifestations include constipation, loss of feeling, and the sensation of pricking with pins in the hands and feet.
 If these signs are detected early, then one will be able to avoid such complications that are related to potassium deficiency.

-Health Risks Associated with Potassium Deficiency: Potassium deficiency can pose the following health risks to the body including high blood pressure, high risk or formation of kidney stones, and potentially fatal heart rhythm abnormalities.
-Deficiency also has negative effects on the heart and muscles; as a result, it is essential to learn what does potassium do for your body and include its sources such as potassium-rich foods and potassium supplements in the diet.
+Health Risks Associated with Potassium Deficiency: Potassium deficiency can pose the following health risks including high blood pressure, high risk or formation of kidney stones, and potentially fatal heart rhythm abnormalities.
+Deficiency also has negative effects on the heart and muscles; as a result, it is essential to learn what potassium does for your body and include its sources such as potassium-rich foods and potassium supplements in the diet.

 Supplements and Balance